Adequate support during the interview

 Exemption from special procedures

 Asylum applications submitted by vulnerable groups of asylum seekers such as victims of torture, severe forms of violence and unaccompanied children follow the regular examination procedure.
 However, in accordance with Article 12Δ(4)(a) of the Refugee Law, officers are given discretionary power to exercise the accelerated examination procedure when an applicant is deemed to have special needs, although in practice this is never used.
-As the accelerated procedure was only initiated toward the end of 2019 there are no indications as to whether the above is applied.
+As the accelerated procedure was only initiated toward the end of 2019 and is still not widely used and there are no indications as to whether the above is applied in practice.

 Article 10A Refugee Law.